 Initiative, flexible thinking, and lifelong learning

 Gone are the days when a college degree practically guaranteed a job.
 Many college graduates work at coffee shops, sell siding or knives, or have to take jobs unrelated to their field of study.
 But, they still have to pay back those loans!
 Workers today have to be more fluid than ever before, constantly learning new skills, and participating in collaborative environments rather than top-down ones.
 Young people with ideas, initiative, and flexible thinking will flourish in today’s work environment.
 Help your teen develop these important soft skills by giving him opportunities to take initiative and think outside the box while under your roof.
-He will carry that confidence into the world.
+He will carry that confidence into the world and can then use these skills to market himself on job sites such as Jooble.

 I hope you are challenged to think differently about preparing your teen for life and work.
 We know that it is not as simple as earning twenty or more credit hours through language arts, math, hard and soft sciences, and electives.
 It is an awesome task to launch our children from our homes.
 Let’s make sure our mentoring is relevant and that our students have the skills needed for a job in the new economy.